paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step4.md

 ------

-**IMPORTANT**: You need to have done tasks described previouly in Step 3 in order for all the concepts and instructions in this step to make sense and work.
+**IMPORTANT**: You need to have done tasks described previously in Step 3 in order for all the concepts and instructions in this step to make sense and work.
 If you have not done Step 3, please go back!

 ------

-In this step we're going to go back into a pod in the testing deployment in the cluster.
+In this step we're going to go back into the cluster by way of a pod in the testing deployment we created earlier.
 Then, from within the cluster, we're going to create a loop in a bash script that keeps calling the nginx service.
 The loop will place a burden on the pods backing the nginx service.

 We need to get back into the cluster.
 The first thing we need to do is to find a pod that is part of the deployment, `deployment-for-testing`.
 To do this, we'll get a list of all pods that start with the prefix,